Fairs

 1. A Very Rough First Draft is Key

+It’s often said that the key to writing a good personal statement is: stand out and be original.
+That’s definitely easier said than done!
+This pressure to stand out can make the task feel even harder than usual.
 When approaching your personal statement essay - don’t overthink the first sentences you write.
 Putting too much emphasis on making these the best first lines ever written will inevitably lead to a writer’s block.
 Instead, start jotting down ideas, keywords and thoughts that you wish to include in your opening paragraph.
 Keep reminding yourself that this will be a first draft, and the emphasis should be on getting all of your ideas down on paper, not worrying about essay structure and tone.
 Think of your first draft as your chance to get your head around this whole personal statement thing, so make it as rough as necessary.
 It is likely you will make around 3-4 drafts before you are happy to show it to anyone else, so don’t be too precious about the first draft.

 2. Avoid repetition